gomorpheus/morpheus-docs/getting_started/installation/3_node_ha/3_node_ha_app_node.rst

             [root@node: ~] morpheus-ctl reconfigure

    |morpheus| will come up on all nodes and Elasticsearch will auto-cluster.
 The only item left is the manual clustering of RabbitMQ.

-.. note:: Don't forget to mount your shared storage volume to ``/var/opt/morpheus/morpheus-ui`` on each app node.